jbottelb/superlative/README.md

 https://github.com/jbottelb/superlative

 Basically, one person creates a voting form.
-They give it a name, and an access password.
+They give it a name to be accessed from.
 They also list a bunch of people that will be in the form.
-Then, each person uses the access password to get into the form, selects their name from the list of members then votes.
-Once they vote, they are recorded as having voted to prevent anyone from voting again.
+Then anyone can access the form and vote.
+The creator may then view the form and see who is winning.

 The only person who uses authentification is the person who creates the form.
-Then only they can view the form
+Then only they can view the form.

+Future work:

+- log devices to present voting multiple times
+- let creators do more with resultant data and print results

 Both the component Tree diagram and UML are in the public folder